Marine forest, a strategic project of Redeia

 Serra Gelada

-Introduction of the platform in Mallorca
+Introduction of the platform in the Bay of Pollença (Mallorca)

 Why do we need to protect marine ecosystems?